Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Obtain OAuth 2.0 credentials, configure the user consent screen, and set up OAuth 2.0 for Mobile &amp; Desktop Apps.
 - [ ] Obtain OAuth 2.0 credentials, configure the user consent screen, and set up OAuth 2.0 for Web Server Applications.

+To integrate your company's SSO provider that supports SAML with Cloud Identity, you need to set up single sign-on (SSO) with a third-party identity provider, with Google acting as the service provider.

+### Correct Answer:
+- **[2] In Cloud Identity, set up SSO with a third-party identity provider with Google as a service provider.**

+### Explanation:
+- **[1] In Cloud Identity, set up SSO with Google as an identity provider to access custom SAML apps**: This sets up Google as the identity provider, but in your case, you want your company's SSO provider to be the identity provider.
+- **[2] In Cloud Identity, set up SSO with a third-party identity provider with Google as a service provider**: This correctly configures Cloud Identity to use your company's SSO provider as the identity provider, with Google acting as the service provider.
+- **[3] Obtain OAuth 2.0 credentials, configure the user consent screen, and set up OAuth 2.0 for Mobile & Desktop Apps**: OAuth 2.0 is not used for SAML SSO integrations.
+- **[4] Obtain OAuth 2.0 credentials, configure the user consent screen, and set up OAuth 2.0 for Web Server Applications**: Again, OAuth 2.0 is not the appropriate protocol for this SAML SSO scenario.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your organization has a dedicated person who creates and manages all service accounts for Google Cloud projects.
 You need to assign this person the minimum role for projects.
 What should you do?